Support for use of dual surnames in Japan rises to over 40% in government survey | The Japan Times

-More than 40 percent of Japanese support a proposed legal change that would allow married couples to use separate surnames, a Cabinet Office survey released Saturday showed.
+More than 40 percent of Japanese support a proposed legal change that would allow married couples to use separate surnames, a Cabinet Office survey shows.

 The ratio of respondents who said they would have no problem with the revision stood at 42.5 percent, up 7.0 points from the previous survey in 2012.

-The ratio who those opposed to the proposed revision stood at 29.3 percent, down 7.1 points.
+The ratio of those opposed to the proposed revision stood at 29.3 percent, down 7.1 points.

-The interview-based survey between November and December covered 5,000 people 18 or older.
-Valid responses were received from 59.0 percent.
+The interview-based survey between November and December covered 5,000 people 18 or older and drew valid responses from 59.0 percent.
+The results were released on Saturday.

 The survey also showed the approval rate bouncing back from its decline in the 2006 and 2012 surveys.